teacher bios and course descriptions

-Join Gradey from the Arctos School of Herbal and Botanical Studies for this two-part class on the basics of botany.
-On Wednesday, July 18th from 6pm to 8pm we will take a tour of the terms and tools one needs to properly ID plants in the Northwest.
+Join Gradey from the Arctos School of Herbal and Botanical Studies for this two-part series on the basics of botany.
+In the first session, we will take a tour of the terms and tools one needs to properly ID plants in the Northwest.
 We will talk about the parts of the flower, leaf structure and arrangement, review a few plant books and play some games.
 This will definitely be a hands-on approach to learning about the plants.

 Missy Rohs is a co-founder and instructor at the Arctos School of Herbal and Botanical Studies in Portland, Oregon (http://arctosschool.org).
 She approaches herbalism with an eye to personal empowerment, community-building, and practical engagement with healing herbs.
 Her relationship to plants is guided by a strong conservation ethic and a deep love of Cascadia’s ecosystems.
 She grows and wildcrafts her own medicine with a focus on sustainable herbal remedies: those that grow easily in populated habitats, and those that can be harvested in the wild with minimal impact.